developer-zebra/developer-zebra-site/src/ehs/3-0/guide/about/index.md

 Upgrade from Android Nougat to Oreo:  When a device running on Android Nougat (except TC20/TC25 N) is upgraded to Android Oreo, it�s mandatory to uninstall the existing EHS version, which is of type A and install EHS type B apk; EHS_030001_B.apk, that targets Oreo.
 This is due to EHS apk flavor difference that supports Android N and O devices except TC20/TC25 N.

+**Important Note for all Nougat-to-Oreo upgrades <u>except TC20/TC25</u>**: When upgrading a device from Nougat to Oreo, <u>the Nougat version of EHS must be removed</u> and the Oreo version installed.
+Config files are forward-compatible but the .apk files are not.

 ### Device Support